kerlinlopes/personal-journal-app/readme.md

 ## Project Summary

 Building a Mongo-Express-Liquid-Node (MELN) Application.
-The tools im using are HTML, CSS, Javascript, Dotenv, Express, Liquid-Express-Views, Method-Override, Mongoose, and Morgan!
+The tools used are HTML, CSS, Javascript, Dotenv, Express, Liquid-Express-Views, Method-Override, Mongoose, and Morgan!

 ## Models